 Yes.
 It is not necessary for that person to currently possess the item in order to have stolen it.
 That person could have stolen the item and subsequently resold or otherwise disposed of it.
 Thus, it is possible to be charged with theft even if the defendant does not “have” the item.

 I was convicted of a Class B Misdemeanor in February of 2011 in the State of Kansas.
 I was arrested for getting into a car that wasn't my own.
 I was awarded diversion since it was my first criminal offense.
-That said, I'm currently filling out a contractor application for FDIC, and they ask if...
+That said, I'm currently filling out a contractor application for FDIC, and...
 Read more »

 Text messages can certainly be used as evidence that someone distributed a drug or had the intent to do so, and therefore can be the basis for filing criminal charges.
 However, I would say that it is rare to see someone charged with distributing drugs based on text messages alone.
 If drugs are...Read more »